jrwellshpc/slurm_power_saving/README.md

 1. Setup your IPMI/BMC hardware for access on the network you need the traffic to run over.

 Final Steps:
-1. Find a place to put your suspend, node_shutdown, resume, and node_startup scripts.
+1. Find a place to put your slurm_suspend.sh, node_suspend.sh, slurm_resume, and node_resume scripts.
 They need to be available on every node.
-Mine are in /opt/system/slurm/etc. Please note how I am using eth-tool to ensure the g bit is set on the network adapter before shutdown, so that wake-on-lan works.
+Mine are in /opt/system/slurm/etc. Please note how I am using eth-tool to ensure the g bit is set on the network adapter before shutdown, so that wake-on-lan works if you can't use IPMI.
 2. Ensure those .sh files are executable.
 Github seems to mess this up.
-3. Edit slurm.conf.
+3. Edit slurm.conf with what I have in etc/slurm/slurm.conf.
 Be sure to change your SuspendProgram and ResumeProgram locations to where you put your scripts.
 You'll also want to set the suspendable nodes into a STATE=CLOUD. <-- VERY IMPORTANT.
+Then Save.
 4. Run "scontrol reconfigure" to make the changes permanent.
 5. Wait.
 Remember.
 Wait.
 6. See if your idle nodes become idle~ in sinfo.
 7. Run a job on those to bring them back.
 8. See if they return to idle~ when they are idle once more.
+9. You will likely need to ssh into 'down~' nodes and run 'systemctl restart slurmd'.
+If you see these you may want to extend the timeouts set it slurm.conf.
+Some nodes take 7 minutes to come back, FYI.

 It may be useful to remember the sinfo codes:
 \*  The node is presently not responding and will not be allocated any new work.
 If the node remains non-responsive, it will be placed in the DOWN state (except in the case of COMPLETING, DRAINED, DRAINING, FAIL, FAILING nodes).